 New Jersey is what is known as a no-fault car insurance state.
 This means that under New Jersey law, individuals injured in a car accident typically look to their policy to pay for their medical bills, regardless of fault.
 This insurance is known as Personal Injury Protection (often referred to as “PIP” coverage).

 While you typically will look to your insurance policy, this is a much more complex area, with numerous situations dictating who is ultimately responsible for paying your medical bills.
-As such, this question will be more fully answered in a future blog post and linked to from here.
+To learn more, please see our post on PIP benefits.

 Short answer: New Jersey is a no-fault state, and in most situations, your car insurance is responsible for paying your medical bills through Personal Injury Protection (“PIP” coverage).